Copepod: Water supplies

-Incidental, religious curiosa
+Incidental, religious curiosities

 The presence of copepods in the New York City water supply system has caused problems for some Jewish people who observe kashrut.
 Copepods, being crustaceans, are not kosher, nor are they quite small enough to be ignored as nonfood microscopic organisms, since some specimens can be seen with the naked eye.
 Hence, large specimens are certainly non-Kosher.
 However, some species are visible to the naked eye, but are small enough that they only appear as little white specks.
 These are problematic, as it is a question as to whether they are considered visible enough to be non-Kosher.

 When a group of rabbis in Brooklyn, New York, discovered these copepods in the summer of 2004, they triggered such debate in rabbinic circles that some observant Jews felt compelled to buy and install filters for their water.
 The water was ruled kosher by posek Yisrael Belsky, chief posek of the OU and one of the most scientifically literate poskim of his time.
 Meanwhile, Rabbi Dovid Feinstein, based on the ruling of Rabbi Yosef Shalom Elyashiv - the two widely considered to be the greatest poskim of their time - ruled it was not kosher until filtered.
-Several major kashrus organizations (e.g OU Kashrus and Star-K) require tap water to have filters.
+Several major kashrus organizations (e.g. OU Kashrus and Star-K) require tap water to have filters.

 In popular culture

 The Nickelodeon television series SpongeBob SquarePants features a copepod named Sheldon J. Plankton as a recurring character.

-In the world building project, ”Mystery Flesh Pit National Park”, abnormally large troglobitic versions of copepods have evolved in the pit.
-Examples include the lesser copepod, a small species with long antennas, and the abyssal copepod, a very large creature with human like appendages.
+He is featured in many different times including being the main villain of SpongeBob the Musical.